vinuesa/get_phylomarkers/INSTALL.md

 NOTES:

-1. the corresponding binaries, after installation, shoud be found in the list of directories hold in the $PATH variable, typically in /usr/local/bin.
-If the required binaries are not found in \$PATH, the main script will use the ones provided in the distribution under bin/linux or bin/darwin, as required for the local environment.
+1. the corresponding binaries, after installation, shoud be found in on one of the directories listed in the $PATH variable.
+On Linux machines this is typically /usr/local/bin (if you have superuser privileges) or \$HOME/bin if not.

+2. If the required binaries are not found in \$PATH, the main script will automatically try to use the ones packaged in the distribution under bin/linux or bin/darwin directories, as required for the local environment.

+3. It is strongly recommended, howerver, that the user downloads the latest versions of the binaries from the links provided below.
+This is particularly important for [paup*](https://people.sc.fsu.edu/~dswofford/paup_test/), since the current version is a test version that automatically expires every 6 months!!!

 * [clustal omega](http://www.clustal.org/omega/).
 Multiple sequence alignment software.
 [Sievers et al. 2011](http://msb.embopress.org/content/7/1/539.long).
 On Ubuntu try: 'sudo apt-get install clustalo'
 * [pexec](https://www.gnu.org/software/pexec/).
 Execute processes in parallel on multicore machines.
 On Ubuntu try: 'sudo apt-get install pexec'
 * [Phi test](https://www.maths.otago.ac.nz/~dbryant/software/PhiPack.tar.gz).
 Recombination test software.
 [Bruen et al. 2006](http://www.genetics.org/content/172/4/2665.long)
 * [FastTree](http://microbesonline.org/fasttree/).
 Fast maximum-likelihood tree searching program.
 [Price et al. 2010](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0009490).
 On Ubuntu try: 'sudo apt-get install fasttree'
 * [paup*](https://people.sc.fsu.edu/~dswofford/paup_test/).
-Multipurpose phylogenetics software developed by David Swofford and colleagues.
+Multipurpose phylogenetics software package developed by David Swofford and colleagues.
+NOTE: This is a test version that expires every 6 months!
+So please update regularly.